okonomichiyaki/supercat/000-SUPERCAT.md

 Relative power should be evaluated per bot, so in a game with 2 bots, if one bot is ahead of the player, and the other is behind, apply these only to the losing bot.
 In a multiplayer game, check power between bots and players: grant the bot advantages when it is behind all players.

-This setting should be considered "normal mode", because without these advantages you may find the bot unsatisfying, especially in games with only 1 bot.
+These modifiers are recommended and should be considered "normal mode", because without these advantages you may find the bot unsatisfying, especially in games with only 1 bot.

 For a harder game: